 Menstrual hygiene management

-Menstrual hygiene management can be described as the practice of using clean materials to absorb/collect blood that can be changed in privacy as often as necessary when they have their menstrual period.
+Menstrual hygiene management can be described as the practice of using clean materials to absorb/collect blood that can be changed in privacy as often as necessary during the menstrual period.

-Management includes using soap and water for washing the body as required and having access to facilities to dispose of used sanitary products.
+Management includes using soap and water for washing the body as required and having access to facilities to dispose of used period products.